-Configuration consists of 3 files:
+The configuration consists of three files:

 Possible locations for default configuration files: